willembult/mobl/manual/settings.md

 Application Settings
 ====================

-After the `application yourappname` line, you can specify a couple of settings that influence the generated code of your application.
+The projects `config.mobl` file can contain additional settings that influence the generated code of your application.
+Every `config.mobl` should start with the line:

+    configuration

+followed by zero or more configuration settings.
 All settings are optional.
 The settings are as follows:

     title "My Application"